Latent Thoughts Tuning: Bridging Context and Reasoning with Fused Information in Latent Tokens: Experiments

 \textbf{Models and Datasets.} We conduct experiments on three different model sizes to ensure the robustness of our method.
 More specifically, we use Llama-3.2-1B, Llama-3.2-3B and Llama-3.1-8B~\citep{grattafiori2024llama} as the backbone LLMs in our method.
 All models are trained on the GSM8K training set~\citep{cobbe2021training} and evaluated on four mathematical reasoning benchmarks, including GSM8K-NL~\citep{cobbe2021training}, ASDiv-Aug~\citep{xu2025softcot}, MultiArith~\citep{roy2015solving} and SVAMP~\citep{patel2021nlp}.
 We report accuracy for all experiments.
 Please refer to the Appendix~\ref{app:meta} to get the statistics of these datasets.

 \textbf{Implementation Details.} We adjust batch size and learning rate for each model scale to accommodate GPU memory constraints and ensure stable optimization.
 For the 8B model, whose input and output embedding matrices are not shared, we add a lightweight adapter to bridge the representation gap.
 For the 1B and 3B models, no adapter is applied as they use tied input-output embeddings.
 All experiments were conducted on 4$\times$ NVIDIA A100 80GB GPUs.
 Full training details and hyperparameters are provided in Appendix~\ref{app:training}.
+For a fair comparison, all baselines (including the Explicit CoT row in Table~\ref{table:main}) start from the same Stage-1 supervised fine-tuned checkpoint and are further trained on the GSM8K training set with their respective objectives.